anabramos/k9sisters-project/README.md

 - Footer with a lot of space beneath it caused by HTML documents with very few content.
 I solved this by adding a minimum height value (viewport heigh measurement) to the respective container and background of the page that was presenting this bug.
 This assures the footer stayed stucked to the bottom of the page

--

-### Deployment

-- The website was deployed using GitHub Pages.
-For that, the following steps were taken:
-    1. From the GitHub repository page go to 'Settings'.
-    2. From 'Settings', scroll until the 'GitHub Pages' section.
-    3. At the 'GitHub Pages' section open the dedicated GitHub Pages tab by clicking on the link.
-    4. In the new tab select the main branch using the dropdown menu and click 'Save'
-    5. A link will be provided where the website is now published.

-- Forking
-    - To use this project as a reference or starting point, or even to propose changes to it, you can fork this repository by following these steps:
-        1. From the GitHub repository page click on 'Fork' in the top-right corner.
-        2. Create a new repository with a new name based on this project.
-        3. Make sure to credit the project in case you decide to use any of the original code.

 ### Validator Testing

 - HTML